 If the issue persists, go a step further and clean your cache files:

-1. Open the Terminal utility (from your Applications folder).
+1. Open the Terminal (from your Applications > Utilities folder).

 3. Delete everything in the com.apple.appstore folder.

-4. In Terminal, type: ~/Library/Caches/com.apple.appstore and delete everything you see in the fsCachedData folder.
+4. In Terminal, type open $TMPDIR ~/Library/Caches/com.apple.appstore followed by Return and delete everything you see in the fsCachedData folder.

-3. Check all the apps that have the later versions available and click Update.
+3. In the Updater section, select all apps that have the later versions available and click Update.

-2. In the menu bar, go to CleanMyMac > Preferences > Ignore List > Uninstaller.
+2. In the menu bar, go to CleanMyMac > Settings > Ignore List > Uninstaller.

-3. Uncheck the box the “Ignore system applications.”
+3. Select the checkbox next to “Ignore system applications.”

 Hope your App Store is now working, and you’re happily roaming the universe of apps again.